rawandahmad698/pyCFSolver/README.md

 #### + `sessions.destroy`

-This will properly shutdown a browser instance and remove all files associated with it to free up resources for a new session.
+This will properly shut down a browser instance and remove all files associated with it to free up resources for a new session.
 When you no longer need to use a session you should make sure to close it.

 | Parameter | Notes                                         |